GeoBosh/timeSeriesDoc/docs/news/index.md

   intermediate function, `.diff.timeSeries`, was eliminated in the process.

-- the bodies of the methods of `series<-()` and `coredata<-` for signature `"matrix"` of value were identical.
+- the bodies of the methods of `series<-` and `coredata<-` for signature `"matrix"` or value were identical.
 Now the body is a separate, unexported function, which is used as the definition of both of these methods.

 - eliminated `.merge.timeSeries` and other redundancy in the implementation of the `c("timeSeries", "timeSeries")` method.